 A software library is a collection of functions and code that a developer may use to avoid writing certain (usually very common) features, from scratch, for each app they develop.

 This code was already written before you hired your developer; it has been reviewed, tested and proven to work.
 Your developer owns, or has rights to this code, and may use it in your app.

 This is common.
-So long as you also receive the code, and rights to use and modify it for the purposes of your app, it is nothing to be alarmed by.
+So long as you also receive the code, and rights to use it for the purposes of your app, it is nothing to be alarmed by.